jonitram/soundboardbot/README.md

     $ brew install ffmpeg

-4. To set the bot up, run this command (requires python3 and pip):
+4. To set the bot up, run this command (requires python3.7 and pip):

     $ sh setup.sh

-5. Finally, to start the bot, run this command:
+5. Finally, to start the bot, run this command (requires python 3.7):

-    $ python3 soundboardbot.py
+    $ python3.7 soundboardbot.py